raspiduino/cs-lan-public-guide/README.md

 # How to open CS:GO server over internet without GSLT or fix for "LAN servers are restricted to local clients (class C)"

-Currently confirmed to work on CSGO no Steam version 2018-01-10 (Windows version).
+Currently confirmed to work on CSGO no Steam version 2018-01-10 (Windows version) and `csgo_legacy` from Steam.
 Using the same method, this probably can work on every version of Counter Strike.

 **WARNING:** I don't know if you can get VAC banned for using this, but **USE AS YOUR OWN RISK!!!**